 Below, you'll learn how to track signup locations with MailChimp's embedded signup forms.

 - Navigate to the Lists page.

-Stats button for the list you want to work with and select
+- Click the drop-down menu next to the list you want to work with, and choose

-- Make sure Signup form is chosen from the Forms and response emails drop-down menu and confirm you're on the Build it tab.
+- Choose Signup form from the Forms and response emails drop-down menu and navigate to the Build it tab.

 - On the